vega-studio/skeleton-kibana-plugin-dev/README.md

-# Diamond Chart

-This is a diamond shaped chart used in the iSenpai SCC project.
-This project provides a means to develop and generate all fragments needed to install the chart within a kibana environment.
+# Skeleton Kibana Plugin Project

+This is a skeleton project to aid in developing kibana plugins.
+This offers many paths of development to help speed up iterations and dev cycles.

+For the skeleton project:

+IF YOU WISH TO RENAME YOUR PLUGIN

+- In the plugin folder rename all applicable folders etc named 'chart' to your name of choice
+- In the scripts folder: search for all occurrences of 'chart' and replace with desired name
+- Update the README and any other docs.

 ## Development
 ---